usnistgov/FIPS201/_FIPS201/authentication.md

 - Zone 5B – Physical Characteristics of Cardholder (back of card);
 - Zone 3F – Signature.

-When a cardholder attempts to pass through an access control point for a Federally controlled facility, a human guard SHALL perform visual identity verification of the cardholder, and determine whether the identified individual should be allowed through the control point.
+When a cardholder attempts to pass through an access control point for a federally-controlled facility, a human guard SHALL perform visual identity verification of the cardholder, and determine whether the identified individual should be allowed through the control point.
 The following steps SHALL be applied in the visual authentication process: